PrincessLunaZ/mkdb/README.md

 ~~Contributed: CHUCHA, Proof Defender 2009, Rias Trojan, Goggle.com Trojan, (partially) Live-Player, PC Purifier, and (almost) everything uploaded on June 25th, 2024, June 26th, 2024, and June 28th, 2024.~~

-If you want to be on this list, simply just submit some malware! 🙃

 ### URGENT UPDATE AS OF JULY 2024, DO NOT FOLLOW "PiRFale-Danger" or any of his alt accounts.
 He was exposed as being racist and sent emails to me calling me a racial slur.

 ![image](https://github.com/user-attachments/assets/80746c8b-858c-4140-915e-b873ceb28357)